lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered**
       - When I browse my shopping bag, I can see a list of items in my bag with thumbnail, title, quantity and subtotals,
       - When I click in the select field under the quantity column and changes the quantity, the subtotals and totals adjust accordingly
-      - When I click on the "bin" icon, the item is removed from my shopping bag and the subtotals as well as totals are adjusted accordingly
+      - When I click on the "remove item" link, the item is removed from my shopping bag and the subtotals as well as totals are adjusted accordingly
-      - When I click on the button "move to wishlist" and if I am authenticated, the artwork will be added to my wishlist and a success message will display
+      - When I click on the "move to wishlist" link and if I am authenticated, the artwork will be added to my wishlist and a success message will display
       - When I click on wishlist and I am not authenticated, a message will display inviting me to either login or register
       - When I click on on the button "Continue Shopping", I am redirected to the previous shopping page
       - When I click on checkout, I am redirected to the checkout page